 Sleep.
 Your brain requires sleep to process what you have gone through throughout the day.
 Sleep provides rest to both the mind and the body.
 Consider the alternative, not sleeping!
 Sleep deprivation is a method of torture used during times of war.
 That should convince you enough.
 How much of your unhappy feelings (physically and emotionally) are a result of exhaustion?
 How would a good night’s rest alter your day?
 Read our 12 sleep tips & hacks.

 Meditate.
 You know what’s worse than the individual that hurt you emotionally or physically, or perhaps the thing you did or didn’t do?
 The persistent, lingering thoughts you have about it - the negative self talk, the regret, and the “shoulda, coulda, woulda”.
 Meditation is a powerful way to train and hone the mind to focus on the present moment.
 Anyone who has terrible, unkind words directed towards them would feel depressed.
 But if those words are being self generated, it’s time to reset the mindset and meditation is one of those ways.
-Read this great article about meditation.
+Read this great article about meditation or scroll to the bottom of the blog for a quick video on How to Meditate.

 Watch what you consume.
 Yes, that includes food, books, movies, and internet to name a few things we physically and mentally consume..
 As much as we’d like to believe we are in isolation, we are not!
 Drinking too much alcohol will make you tired and run down and you won’t feel great.
 Binging on TV or consuming content on the internet could trick you into believing your are not enough and broken (By the way, you are enough!).
 Spend time with people who lift you up.
 Eat nutritious food which fills you and heals you.
 Remember the old saying…”Garbage in equals garbage out.”